adamkiss/metalsmith-virtual-pages/Readme.md

-# Virtual Pages plugin for Metalsmith
+ # [🔴DISCONTINUED] Virtual Pages plugin for Metalsmith

+> This plugin hasn't been used and touched for over two years.
+Use something else, or write your own inline plugin.

+---

 This is a plugin for [Metalsmith][] that takes a JSON input a generates pages from its contents.
 It's useful if you have a set of pages you'd like to create/edit at single place (e.g. YAML file), but generate separate pages.